 Keep in mind that these costs are only estimates and they’re subject to change.
 Depending on when and how you’re visiting the city, your budget may vary slightly.
 Take for example the coronavirus spreading around Europe, it had a massive effect on the city’s tourism rates and flight prices.
 Events both worldwide and locally are going to cause things to fluctuate somewhat.

 The currency of Barcelona is the Euro, like a lot of the surrounding European countries.
 For the purpose of this article, we’ve stuck to converting everything to USD.
-At the time of writing, 1 USD = 0.88 Euro.
+Find out how much your money is worth today by using the up-to-date converter below.

 Below, we’re going to take a look at the general estimates of how much a weekend trip to Barcelona is going to cost you.